Exhibitor Rules and Regulations

 - Register all employees and temporary help at the Exhibitor Registration Desk.

-Each exhibitor agrees to protect, save and keep the American Transplant Congress (ATC), American Society of Transplant Surgeons (ASTS), American Society of Transplantation (AST), Freeman and the Washington State Convention Center forever harmless from any damage or charges imposed for violation of any law or ordinance by the exhibitor, his employees or agents as well as to strictly comply with the application terms and conditions as contained in the agreement between the ATC, ASTS, AST, Freeman and the Washington State Convention Center regarding the exhibition premises; and further, the exhibitor shall at all times protect, indemnify, save, and keep harmless the ATC, ASTS, AST, Freeman and the Washington State Convention Center against and from any and all loss, cost, damage, liability, or expense that arises out of or from, or by any reason of any act or omission of the exhibitor, his employees or agents.
+Each exhibitor agrees to protect, save and keep the American Transplant Congress (ATC), American Society of Transplant Surgeons (ASTS), American Society of Transplantation (AST), Freeman and the Pennsylvania Convention Center forever harmless from any damage or charges imposed for violation of any law or ordinance by the exhibitor, his employees or agents as well as to strictly comply with the application terms and conditions as contained in the agreement between the ATC, ASTS, AST, Freeman and the Pennsylvania Convention Center regarding the exhibition premises; and further, the exhibitor shall at all times protect, indemnify, save, and keep harmless the ATC, ASTS, AST, Freeman and the Pennsylvania Convention Center against and from any and all loss, cost, damage, liability, or expense that arises out of or from, or by any reason of any act or omission of the exhibitor, his employees or agents.

 Market research cannot be conducted under the manufacturer’s name for any product that is pending governmental approval; however, it may be conducted under the auspices of a market research firm.
 Market research companies are welcome to exhibit provided they submit a letter of authorization from the sponsoring company which must also be an exhibitor at ATC.
 The name of the sponsoring company will be kept confidential.
 ATC retains the right to determine the relevance of and deny exhibiting privileges to market research companies.
 The sponsoring company is responsible for the conduct of the market research firm.
 Research must be conducted within the confines of the booth assigned and activities must conform to all the procedures, rules and regulations published in this prospectus.